 For Protected DVDs: Copy DVDs to Mac Hard Drive with MacX DVD Ripper

-It's quite simple to copy a homemade DVD to hard drives on your Mac.
+It's quite simple to copy a homemade DVD to hard drives on Mac.
 But many movie or TV show DVDs you want to transfer to a Mac hard drive might be copy-protected by CSS, UOPs, region code, RCE, Sony ARccOS, or something else.
 In this case, you need a professional DVD ripper that can bypass these DVD copy protection schemes.

-- 98% high quality with small size - Copy DVDs to MP4, MOV, HEVC, H.264, M4V, MPEG4, etc. on Mac for a safe backup on a hard drive.
+- 98% high quality with small size - Copy DVDs to the hard drive of Mac in MP4, MOV, HEVC, H.264, M4V, MPEG4, etc. for a safe backup.

 Step 1: Load and Scan the DVD